Global Settlements: The In-house Perspective

 Finally, the extent to which a company is seen to have co-operated in the investigation is often a key determiner of the basis and terms of the settlement.
 In recent years, there has been much debate about the steps a company needs to take to be considered to have ‘co-operated’.
 Some regulators and enforcement agencies have provided greater clarity and guidance in respect of what they consider constitutes co-operation.
 However, confusion remains about what it really means to be ‘co-operative’, and there are differences in expectations across jurisdictions among agencies, making it important for companies to balance these expectations when co-ordinating a global investigation and settlement.

 The increase and complexity of global settlements and the resultant collateral consequences in recent years means that early detection of a potential issue, through a robust compliance programme, has become all the more important.
 Effective and timely co-ordination of all aspects of the investigation, engagement with the different regulators involved, and consideration of the potential consequences and how to mitigate these, will be key factors in shaping the company’s strategy for dealing with the matter.
 Identifying these issues and setting the strategy early on in the investigation is often key to ensuring that the sequencing and timing of a global settlement is ultimately achievable.

-8 See, for example, the FCA Mission: Our Approach to Enforcement, March 2018 (https://www.fca.org.uk/publication/corporate/our-approach-enforcement.pdf), in which the FCA places emphasis on the importance of taking action to address harm caused by serious misconduct.
+See, for example, the FCA Mission: Approach to Enforcement, April 2019 (https://www.fca.org.uk/publication/corporate/our-approach-enforcement-final-report-feedback-statement.pdf) in which the FCA places emphasis on the importance of taking action to address harm caused by serious misconduct.

-13 See, for example the Department of Justice’s FCPA Corporate Enforcement Policy, https://www.justice.gov/criminal-fraud/file/838416/download and the SFO’s Corporate Cooperation Guidance, https://www.sfo.gov.uk/publications/guidance-policy-and-protocols/sfo-operational-handbook.
+See, for example the Department of Justice’s FCPA Corporate Enforcement Policy, https://www.justice.gov/criminal-fraud/file/838416/download and the SFO’s Corporate Cooperation Guidance, https://www.sfo.gov.uk/publications/guidance-policy-and-protocols/sfo-operational-handbook.
 In the FCA’s final notice against Tesco, it referred to ‘exemplary’ co-operation, which included proactively offering information, constructively responding to requests and disclosing material voluntarily and agreeing not to interview witnesses without reference to the FCA, (https://www.fca.org.uk/publication/final-notices/tesco-2017.pdf).